 The Project Management Institute says, "high-performing companies manage risk in conjunction with projects and programs far more often than low performers do."
 How can you help your company manage risks and become a high performer?
-Let's look at ways to become a project risk management evangelist.
+Let's look at ways to improve risk management in project management.

 The lack of senior management support is one of the primary barriers to effective organizational risk management.
-Additionally, I believe it is also a major constraint to effective project risk management.
+Additionally, I believe it is also a significant constraint to risk management.

 How can project sponsors and project managers influence senior leaders to adopt risk management and reduce the barrier to risk management?
 Allow me to share seven ways.